Poland to phase out Sunday shopping by 2020

 Poland's lawmakers on Friday approved a law that will phase out Sunday shopping by the year 2020 despite criticism that it may eliminate thousands of jobs.

 The lower house, dominated by the ruling party, voted 254 -156 with 23 abstentions to limit Sunday shopping to the first and last Sunday of the month from March 1 until the end of 2018; only on the last Sunday in the month in 2019; and to ban it totally starting in 2020.
-There will be, however, some exceptions that will allow Sunday shopping before major holidays like Christmas and Easter.
+There will, however, be some exceptions that will allow Sunday shopping before major holidays like Christmas and Easter, and on the last Sunday in January, April, June and August.
 Also, online shops and bakeries are to be exempted from the ban.

 The bill still needs approval from the Senate and from President Andrzej Duda.